The-Marcy-Lab-School/swe-sr-1-3/README.md

 ## Prompt 5
 Imagine you are teaching a brand new programmer a brief lesson about callback functions.
 Your lesson should have the following components:
 * An explanation of the concept with an analogy ("A callback function is a ...
 It is like a ...")
-* An example of the syntax for a higher order function that accepts a callback.
+* An example of the syntax for a higher-order function that accepts a callback.
 * An explanation of the syntax using the terms **callback**, **higher order function**

 Below, we've provided an outline for your response but feel free to modify it as you see fit.